 (1) Has been licensed by a state regulatory for at least two years as a marriage and family therapist, licensed clinical social worker, licensed professional clinical counselor, licensed psychologist, or licensed physician certified in psychiatry by the American Board of Psychiatry and Neurology.
-Has been actively licensed in California or has held an active equivalent license in any other state, as a licensed professional clinical psychologist, licensed marriage and family therapist, licensed clinical psychologist, licensed marriage and family therapist, licensed clinical psychologist, licensed clinical psychologist, licensed clinical psychologist, licensed clinical psychologist, licensed clinical social worker, or licensed physician and surgeon who is certified in psychiatry by the American Board of Psychiatry and Neurology, for at least two of the past five years immediately prior to commencing any supervision.
+Has been actively licensed in California or has held an active equivalent license in any other state, as a licensed professional clinical psychologist, licensed clinical social worker, or licensed physician and surgeon who is certified in psychiatry by the American Board of Psychiatry by the American family therapist, licensed clinical psychologist, licensed clinical psychologist, licensed clinical social worker, or licensed physician and surgeon who is certified in psychiatry by the American Board of Psychiatry and Neurology, for at least two (2) of the past five (5) years immediately prior to commencing any supervision.